betterSoil for a better world

 quote

-The "betterSoil" initiative comes at the right time!
+The "betterSoil" initiative has come at the right time!
 Our heartfelt thanks therefore go to Azadeh Farajpour and her team.
-It is good that the quality of soils is being discussed more intensively again, because the conventional large-scale type of agriculture with a lot of agrochemicals has made many soils weak.
-Soils play an outstanding role in the preservation of biodiversity, especially by paying attention to the often forgotten natural communities of soils.
+It is good that the quality of soils is being discussed more intensively again, because conventional large-scale agriculture with a lot of agrochemicals has made many soils weak.
+Soils play an outstanding role in the preservation of biodiversity, especially by focussing on the often forgotten natural biocoenoses of soils.

 Prof. Dr. Ernst Ulrich von Weizsäcker